 From September 1st, after nearly 20 years as a freelance developer (during which I’ve also been working full-time), I’ll be taking a well-deserved break and accepting no further web development commissions.
 I’m hoping this will allow me time to focus on other interests and explore new avenues.
-Many, many thanks to everyone I have worked with and who have supported me over the years.
+Many, many thanks to everyone I’ve worked with and who’ve supported me over the years.

 I haven’t had much news to post here in recent months, but I just wanted to add a quick note to say that I am still here and busy as ever – mainly working on WordPress themes in a third-party guise, but also managing a migration from SharePoint 2010 to 2013 (involving lots of user hand-holding and training, and development of PowerShell scripts to export and import existing content).